PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 <td rowspan="1">RepSVTR is a mobile text recognition model based on SVTRv2.
 It won the first prize in the PaddleOCR Algorithm Model Challenge - Task 1: OCR End-to-End Recognition Task, with a 2.5% improvement in end-to-end recognition accuracy compared to PP-OCRv4 and comparable inference speed.</td>
 </tr>
 </table>
-<p><b>Note: The evaluation dataset for the above accuracy metrics is the leaderboard B of the <a href="https://aistudio.baidu.com/competition/detail/1131/0/introduction">PaddleOCR Algorithm Model Challenge</a> - Task 1: OCR End-to-End Recognition Task.
-The GPU inference time for all models is based on an NVIDIA Tesla T4 machine, with FP32 precision type.
-The CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz, with 8 threads and FP32 precision type.</b></p>

 * <b>English Recognition Model</b>
 <table>